zenml-io/zenml/docs/book/stacks-and-components/component-guide/annotators/prodigy.md

 ![Prodigy Annotator](../../../.gitbook/assets/prodigy-annotator.png)

 {% hint style="info" %} Prodigy is a paid annotation tool.
-You will need a license in order to download the package to use it with ZenML. {% endhint %}
+You will need a Prodigy is a paid tool.
+A license is required to download and use it with ZenML. {% endhint %}

 The Prodigy Python library includes a range of pre-built workflows and